 EYEWITNESS REPORT FROM COMMISSIONER MIKE HEWITT

-I’d just walked her to her car and was getting to my truck when several (5-7) loud gun shots rang out.
-About fifty yards from the noise, I looked over to see many people starting to run towards the Bingo and Cook Buildings.
-Several people fell in the stampede and panic that ensued.
-Called Sheriff Cameron’s cell and he answered immediately.
+I’d just walked her to her car and was getting to my truck when several (5-7) loud gunshots rang out.
+About fifty yards from the noise, I looked over to see many people starting to run toward the Bingo and Cook Buildings.
+Several people fell in the stampede, and panic ensued.
+I called Sheriff Cameron’s cell, and he answered immediately.
 Gave him details and he promised to call me right back.
-Less than 30 seconds later he called and said it was a shooting and police were on the way.
+Less than 30 seconds later, he called and said it was a shooting and police were on the way.

 The Police Officers who were at the Carnival were on the scene of the shooting seconds after it happened.
 Saw a young man being carried to the Bingo building by two others and could see another person laying on the ground in the parking lot with Police, EMT’s and Firemen attending to him.
 Many young men removed their shirts for some unknown reason and fighting broke out.
 It was a very scary and emotional situation.
 Walked over to where the EMT’s were putting the person in the ambulance and noticed blood on the pavement and Police arriving through all the entry points.